cldf/cldfviz/docs/map.md

 To do so,
 - the dataset must have a column specified as [glottocode](https://cldf.clld.org/v1.0/terms.rdf#glottocode) in its `LanguageTable` (or Glottocodes as values of the `Language_ID` column for [metadata-free datasets](https://github.com/cldf/cldf#metadata-free-conformance))
-- the path to a clone or export of the [glottolog/glottolog](https://github.com/glottolog/glottolog) repository must be specified for the `--glottolog` option
+- the path to a clone or download of the [glottolog/glottolog](https://github.com/glottolog/glottolog) repository must be specified for the `--glottolog` option
 - optionally - if the repository has been cloned - a particular version of Glottolog can be specified using the `--glottolog-version` option.
 (See the [`cldfbench` docs](https://github.com/cldf/cldfbench/#catalogs) for details